 What are Hydrosols and How are They Made?

 Hydrosols are a distilled spray bottle of plant materials.
 “Hydrolat” is another name for hydrosol.
 Plant materials are leaves, flowers, and fruits.
 The process of creating the aromatic liquid involves steam or hydro-distilling organic materials.
 Aromatic water contains distilled organic materials.
 Consumers who want to use sovereign silver bio-active silver hydrosol should be wary of the term “floral waters”.
 Floral waters are just water blended with essential oils and classifying them as hydrosol is incorrect.
 The two liquids are not the same.
-Water combined with undiluted essential oils is dangerous if consumers mistakenly classify the liquid as hydrosol.
+Water combined with undiluted essential oils is dangerous if it is mistakenly classified as hydrosol.
 Patients should not consume undiluted essential oils.1

 Why Is Hydrosol Often Compared to Essential Oils?